bkhanal87/Professional-README-Generator/Professional-README.md

 Contributing
 ---
-Follow gitHub guidelines, adhere to coding standards
+none

 Tests
 ---
-none
+see descriptions above

 Questions
 ---

--What is your GitHub username?
+- What is your GitHub username?
-	- It is:bkhanal87
+	- It is:abc879
+- How can we reach you with additional questions?
+	- You can reach me with additional questions via email at <a href='mailto:abc@yahoo.com'>abc@yahoo.com</a>